candyprowled/candyprowled/README.md

 <p align="center">
 people who whine over every non-issue dni. i mean non-issues, not major issues
 <p align="center">
-hey. if you somehow found me after my rebrand and you're stalking me or some shit, contact me on another account and explain how your ass wasn't grooming me. you know who you are. come on, i'll wait.
+hey. if you somehow found me after my rebrand and you're stalking me or some shit, contact me on another account and explain how your ass wasn't grooming me. you know who you are. come on, i'll wait. no, seriously, explain how weird you were acting towards frank.